Skip to content

 Sequential marketing is similar to retargeting, except with longer staying power.

-Instead of just retargeting people in the immediate or short-term, you create a longer-term campaign that shows a previous visitor different content as more time passes.
+Instead of just retargeting people in the immediate or short term, you create a longer-term campaign that shows a previous visitor different content as time passes.

-This is useful for rolling campaigns, or if you want to inform people about a series of offers or tell them a story.
-It can also be highly beneficial for targeting different audiences and testing different messages.
+This is useful for rolling campaigns, informing people about a series of offers, or telling them a story.
+It can also be highly beneficial for targeting different audiences and testing messages.

 Usually, this method incorporates a ‘we miss you’ or ‘this would look good in your basket’ hook message after you have left a site for some time – similar to the ASOS messaging above.
 These can pop up on social media sites and other websites.